Interested in Sailing Boston Waterways?

 Boston Sailing Center's memberships and instructional programs are understandably geared toward residents, who of course will be here for more than just a few days.
 But if you're visiting for only a short time, you'll still find some attractive options here.

-If you're visiting Boston, you could either choose a 1-week class, or take a private lesson for just an afternoon to jump-start your skills and fit with your schedule.
+If you're visiting Boston, choose a 1-week class, or take a private lesson for just an afternoon to jump-start your skills and fit with your schedule.

 You can also charter a boat for a reasonable hourly fee, which is based on the size and type of boat.
 A 2-hour minimum applies for Boston boat charters.